 Heat inactivated microsomes

 Diazepam (low clearance)

 |Compound Requirements||50 µL of 10 mM solution|

-Rats were sacrificed, and liver was collected and perfused with saline.
+Rats were sacrificed, and the liver was collected and perfused with saline.
 Liver homogenized using PBS.
-Liver was homogenized using PBS.
+The liver was homogenized using PBS.
 The homogenate was centrifuged at 9000 x g for 20 min at 4 °C. Protein concentration was determined and stored at -80 °C until use.

 As seen in the protocol above, dispense 30 µL of 1.5 µM test compound solution containing 0.5 mg/mL microsomes solution to the assay plates designated for different time points (0, 5, 15, 30, 45 min).
 After the incubation, transfer the supernatant from each well into a 96-well sample plate for LC/MS analysis.

 NCF: abbreviation of no co-factor.
 No NADPH is added to NCF samples (replaced by buffer) during the 60-minute incubation.
 If the NCF remaining is less than 60%, then possibly non-NADPH dependent metabolism occurs

 R2: correlation coefficient of the linear regression for the determination of the kinetic constant